-On average per checked PR, our approach takes 8.9 minutes to complete the entire analysis.
-Figure~\ref{fig:execution-time-distribution} illustrates the distribution of execution times across all analyzed PRs.
+\textbf{Execution Time.} On average per checked PR, our approach takes 8.9 minutes to complete the entire analysis.
+Fig.~\ref{fig:execution-time-distribution} illustrates the distribution of execution times across all analyzed PRs.
 We can see that most PRs are analyzed within 20 minutes, with a few outliers taking longer due to the complexity of the patches or the need for multiple iterations of oracle enhancement.
-We also can see that the distribution of execution times is relatively consistent across different projects with average times ranging from 6.9 minutes (Marshmallow) to 10.4 minutes (Pandas).
-These results indicate that \patchguru can efficiently analyze real-world PRs within a reasonable time frame, making it feasible for practical deployment in CI/CD pipelines.
+We can also see that the distribution of execution times is relatively consistent across different projects with average times ranging from 6.9 minutes (Marshmallow) to 10.4 minutes (Pandas).
+These results suggest that \patchguru can analyze real-world PRs efficiently and within a reasonable time frame, making it feasible for practical CI/CD deployment.